what-does-organic-mean-header.jpg

 How to identify organic food: organic food logo labels

-In theory, it’s easy to identify organic products on the shelves, since they should carry an organic food logo label.
-However, it’s not quite that simple, as there are many different organic certifications, and many different organic food logo labels used on packaging.
+In theory, it’s easy to identify organic products on the shelves since they should carry an organic logo.
+However, it’s not quite that simple, as there are many different organic certifications and many different organic food logo labels used on packaging.
 While the many logos and certifications can be confusing, they can also provide additional information that actually increases the trust we can place in a product.

 EU organic certification

 Within the EU, the EU leaf is the main label used to denote certified organic food.
 This has been a mandatory label since 2010 for all organic food produced in the EU or imported into the EU.
-This is a guarantee that the produce is at least 95% organic and the remaining 5% is closely controlled.
-The 5% must not be from the prohibited list or from genetically-modified sources.
+This guarantees that a product contains at least 95% organic ingredients, and the remaining 5% of ingredients are also closely controlled.
 The EU leaf certifies the organic principles have been followed.

 By Paulina Cerna-Fraga